testcontainers/testcontainers-go/docs/modules/kafka.md

 If you need to set a different Kafka Docker image, you can use `testcontainers.WithImage` with a valid Docker image for Kafka.
 E.g. `testcontainers.WithImage("confluentinc/cp-kafka:7.3.3")`.

+!!! warning
+    The minimal required version of Kafka for KRaft mode is `confluentinc/cp-kafka:7.0.0`.
+If you are using an image that is different from the official one, please make sure that it's compatible with KRaft mode, as the module won't check the version for you.

 #### Init script

 The Kafka container will be started using a custom shell script: